Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Scaling laws in learning curves of perceptrons

-\subsection{Norm Scaling and Interpretation}
+In Figure~\ref{fig:boundedVsUnbounded} we presented curves for $\alpha>1$ because the scaling laws appear more clearly, but the same regimes are present also when $\alpha<1$ (see Fig.\ref{fig:app_overapam} in Appendix \ref{sec:app_overparam}).

+\paragraph*{Norm scaling and interpretation.}

 An important observation is that the logistic loss defined in Eq.~\eqref{eq:pseudolikelihood_loss} depends only on the product $\lambda \Delta$ (up to an overall multiplicative factor of $\lambda$ that does not affect the location of the minimizers), where $\Delta$ is linear in the norm of the perceptron weights $\|\pmb{w}\|$.
 Rescaling the weight norm is thus equivalent to adjusting $\lambda$, meaning that analyzing a fixed-norm perceptron with varying $\lambda$ is equivalent to studying the minimizers of the loss at fixed $\lambda$ and varying norm.
-This insight also helps explain the behavior of $\epsilon_\infty$: it is known \cite{Soudry2018,Montanari2024NegativePerceptron} that in the infinite-norm limit, the perceptron converges to the maximally stable solution during training (implicit bias).
-Building on this observation, we compare two scenarios: \begin{itemize} \item The \textbf{fixed-norm} case, where the norm $\|\pmb{w}\|^2 = N$ is fixed and $\lambda$ is treated as a tunable hyperparameter of the loss.
-The results in this setting are obtained with the replica method. \item The \textbf{free-norm} case, where the parameter in the loss is fixed to 1 (i.e., we use the classical logistic loss), and the norm $\|\pmb{w}(t)\| \equiv \lambda(t)$ is left free to evolve during training.
-In this setting, the perceptron is trained using standard gradient descent optimization techniques, and the results are obtained from numerical simulations. \end{itemize} In Figure~\ref{fig:boundedVsUnbounded}, we compare the generalization curves under these two scenarios.
-We remark that in the fixed-norm case, each point on the curve corresponds to the endpoint of training for a different perceptron (at given $\lambda$), while in the free-norm case, the curve represents the trajectory of a single perceptron during training, with each point corresponding to a different time step as the norm evolves.
-We see that the free-norm trajectory is qualitatively well described by the set of fixed-norm optimal solutions, indicating that the fixed-norm analysis captures the essential features of the learning dynamics.
+This insight also helps explain the behavior of $\epsilon_\infty$: it is known \citep{Soudry2018,Montanari2024NegativePerceptron} that in the infinite-norm limit, the perceptron converges to the maximally stable solution during training (implicit bias).
+Building on this observation, we compare two scenarios: the \textbf{fixed-norm} case, where the norm $\|\pmb{w}\|^2 = N$ is fixed and $\lambda$ is treated as a tunable hyperparameter of the loss (the results in this setting are obtained with the replica method); and the \textbf{free-norm} case, where the parameter in the loss is fixed to 1 (i.e., we use the classical logistic loss), and the norm $\|\pmb{w}(t)\| \equiv \lambda(t)$ is left free to evolve during training (here the perceptron is trained using standard gradient descent optimization techniques, and the results are obtained from numerical simulations).